facefunk/wheel.jack/README.md

 an output format that has been tuned to the high profile, level 4.1, H.264 MPEG-4 with 1 Mb/s bitrate and 128kb/s stereo AAC audio format supported by XBOX 360 and many similar generation consoles and players.

-Videos are also renamed and retitled during the trascoding process using the following convention:
+Videos are also renamed and retitled during the transcoding process using the following convention:

 `/src/Movies/A.Movie.2001.1080p.mkv` would be titled "A Movie (2001)" and saved to `/dst/Movies/a-movie-2001-1080p.mp4`